-The Lead Applicant together with the Host Institution has a duty to the public to ensure that discoveries and advancements in knowledge arising from any award are translated for public benefit including but not limited to commercial development of new therapies, diagnostics, materials, methodologies, and software for health30.
+The Lead Applicant together with the Host Institution has a duty to the public to ensure that discoveries and advancements in knowledge arising from any grant are translated for public benefit including but not limited to commercial development of new therapies, diagnostics, materials, methodologies, and software for health.
 Please consult with the relevant Technology Transfer Office for advice on this section, where appropriate.

 Please describe any current Intellectual property (IP) that will be relevant for the study and whether such IP assets are held by the applicants, and/or others outside the research team.
 Such IP might include software, checklists, scales, protocols, guidelines, questionnaires, or medicinal products for example.
 Has relevant background IP for your study been identified?
 If IP is required, is there freedom to operate, such that this research can eventually be translated?
-What arrangements are in place to manage IP during the study, and ensure it is protected (if appropriate) prior to dissemination?
-Do you foresee any barriers to use of IP in order for the research outputs to be adopted?
-The word limit is 300 words.
+What arrangements are in place to manage IP during the study, and ensure it is protected (if appropriate) prior to